 The following information relative to FERPA is from the U.S. Department of Education's website at https://www2.ed.gov/policy/gen/guid/fpco/ferpa/mndirectoryinfo.html as of 2018.
 Before relying on this information, local education officials should check with the attorney for their school board to make sure these regulations have not been amended.

 [Note: Per 34 C.F.R. § 99.37(d), a school or school district may adopt a limited directory information policy.
 If a school or school district does so, the directory information notice to parents and eligible students must specify the parties who may receive directory information and/or the purposes for which directory information may be disclosed.]

-The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that [School District], with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child’s education records.
-However, [School District] may disclose appropriately designated “directory information” without written consent, unless you have advised the District to the contrary in accordance with District procedures.
-The primary purpose of directory information is to allow the [School District] to include this type of information from your child’s education records in certain school publications.
+The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that [School or School District], with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child’s education records.
+However, [School or School District] may disclose appropriately designated “directory information” without written consent, unless you have advised the [School or School District] to the contrary in accordance with [School or School District] procedures.
+The primary purpose of directory information is to allow the [School or School District] to include information from your child’s education records in certain school publications.
 Examples include:

-If you do not want [School District] to disclose directory information from your child’s education records without your prior written consent, you must notify the District in writing by [insert date].
-[School District] has designated the following information as directory information; [Note: an LEA may, but does not have to, include all the information listed below.]
+If you do not want [School or School District] to disclose any or all of the types of information designated below as directory information from your child’s education records without your prior written consent, you must notify the [School or School District] in writing by [insert date].
+[School District] has designated the following information as directory information: [Note: an LEA may, but does not have to, include all the information listed below.]